jameslk/django-react-webpack-typescript-docker/README.md

 docker-compose up

 # Terminal 2
-nvm use # This will use the Python specified by .python-version yarn install yarn run watch
+nvm use # This will use the Node version specified by .nvmrc yarn install yarn run watch
 ```